tari-project/tari/RFC/src/RFC-0010_CodeStructure.md

 ## Description

-The code follows a Domain-driven Design layout [DDD], with top-level directories falling into infrastructure, domain and application layers.
+The code follows a Domain-driven Design ([DDD]) layout, with top-level directories falling into infrastructure, domain and application layers.

 ### Infrastructure Layer